 Even if your hotel has the luxury of proximity to a beach, mountains, or tourist destinations, you could benefit from having fewer vacant rooms each evening.
 There’s no better time than now to be in the hotel business, with the American Hotel and Lodging Association reporting more than one billion guests to stay in American hotels every year.

-If you are going to get in on this action you need to ensure that your hotel stays in the black.
+If you are going to get in on this action, you need to ensure that your hotel stays in the black.
 You could be getting customers, but at what cost?
 One way to do this is to create a business plan.
-Having something to follow will help you to better draw customers to stay at your property.
+Having something to follow will help you to draw customers to stay at your property.

 Create An Executive Summary

-Do you know how many workers it take to strip every bed in your hotel or how many cooks you should hire for an in-house restaurant?
+Do you know how many workers it takes to strip every bed in your hotel or how many cooks you should hire for an in-house restaurant?
 Spare no detail documenting the number of workers you need during all times of the year and how much you can afford to pay them to remain competitive.
 You can utilize merchant services to calculate the numbers for payroll and tax deductions.
-Some services can accept payments via mobile, Web stores or QuickBooks.
+Some services can accept payments via mobile, Web stores, or QuickBooks.
 This ensures that your hotel stays in the black when calculating how much you owe Uncle Sam.

 A five-star luxury resort can depend upon investment bankers, brain surgeons, CEOs, and oil tycoons to provide them with a steady stream of customers.
 Your hotel, however, may make the majority of its revenue from a very diverse customer base.
 The Small Business Accelerator suggests breaking down your plan into no less than seven steps, defining prospects, changes over time, ways to attract the competition’s customer base, and market niches to be exploited.